johnykes/multiversx.tools/README.md

 # xTools

-Free and open source for MultiversX / EGLD developers tools/utils, maintained by community.
+Free and open source for MultiversX / EGLD developers tools/utils, maintained by the community.

 https://www.multiversx.tools